pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 ------------

 * Returns value of the counter which tracks the number of items stored in the array
-* If the item quantity counter is zero, then head->next should == tail.
-If not, an error should be thrown indicating corrupt internal state
-* If the item quantity counter is nonzero, then head->next should != tail.
-If not, an error should be thrown indicating corrupt internal state

 void clear()
 ------------

-* Removes all elements in the list by calling pop_front() until is_empty() returns true
+* Removes all elements in the list by setting the counter holding the list size to zero.
+No further action is taken as it is assumed that the embiggen/shrink methods will handle it

 bool contains(const T& element, bool equals(const T& a, const T& b)) const
 ------------